rossrobino/ovr/apps/docs/src/content/docs.md

 "</p>"; // last
 ```

-While this may seem trivial at first, consider when a child is asynchronous:
+While this is trivial for a paragraph, consider when a component is asynchronous:

 ```tsx
 async function Username() {